 He puts his hand out but doesn’t take it.
 “Plus 50 rupees, for police,” he says.

 “No, the fee plus 20, as agreed.
 You kept the meter running while we were pulled over.”

 He looked like he wanted to argue more, but I was firm in handing him the cash and getting out of the cab.

-It’s taken me a few weeks in Kolkata to come to this realization, but it seems like in a land of paperwork, the easiest way to get things done is to NOT just play ball with those who are supposedly in charge: in many cases, it’s those very people who will do their best to take advantage of the situation and rip-off anyone foolish enough to trust their judgement and supposed authority.
+It’s taken me a few weeks in Kolkata to come to this realization, but it seems like in a land of paperwork, the easiest way to get things done is to not just play ball with those who are supposedly in charge.
+In many cases, it’s those very people who will do their best to take advantage of the situation and rip-off anyone foolish enough to trust their authority.